 Prior to submitting applications for graduate school, you can start preparing your credentials.
 If you are working for a few years prior to entering graduate school, make sure that your job duties align with your long-term goals.
-That is, try to position yourself for maximum long-term personal and professional success.
+That is, try to position yourself for maximum long-term personal and professional success as a healthcare admnistrator in Hawaii.
 This might involve taking internships in your desired field, such as public health or a hospital accounting department.

 Healthcare Administration Jobs in Hawaii